abdza/portal/docs/index.rst

 =================================================

 The Java Portal Framework(JPF) is a framework for creating dynamic and easy to update portal that has complicated and customized workflow and processes.
+You can download the source code from `github <https://github.com/abdza/portal>`_.

 It consists of the following components:
   - Pages